 The tone of your brand sounds quite vague, doesn’t it?
 Well, it’s one of the most important aspects of your business Twitter marketing strategy.

 Your brand tone depends largely on your audience demographics and the goal of your account.
-If you want to provide excellent customer service on Twitter, dismissing your clients’ problems with sarcastic comments won’t bring you anything good.
+If you want to provide excellent customer service on Twitter, dismissing your clients’ problems with sarcastic comments won’t bring you any good.

 Not everyone is bold enough to pull off Wendy’s trademarks tweets.
 Just like that one: